11 Best Things to Do in Varna this Summer 2026

 2. Try traditional Bulgarian food

 Two restaurants we tried and would definitely recommend are Staria Chinar (our favourite), located in the Port of Varna, where you can try fresh fish caught from the Black Sea, as well as delicious grilled meats.
-We’ve also written a separate post, Best Seaside Restaurant in Varna with Unique Black Sea Views, if you want to know more about Staria Chinar.

 The second restaurant is La Terrasse, which is part of a boutique hotel called HVD Boutique Hotel Oasis.
 Even if you are not staying at the hotel, you can reserve a table and enjoy the sophisticated food and breathtaking views.
 The easiest way of getting there is by taxi or by car.
 If you’d like to see more food spots, landmarks, spas, parks, beaches and more, we’ve created a Google Maps list for Varna with over 70 locations to help make your trip smoother.